aboerzel/PID-Control/README.md

 The parameters were determined by means of the [Twiddle algorithm](https://www.youtube.com/watch?v=2uQ2BSzDvXs), the procedure was as follows:

-1. First, the parameters `kp`, `ki` and `kd` were chosen by trial and error, so that the car stays one lap in lane at a constant speed of about 10 mps.
+1. First, the parameters `kp`, `ki` and `kd` of the steering controller were chosen by trial and error, so that the car stays one lap in lane at a constant speed of about 10 mps (speed controller disabled).
-2. In the second step, the steering control parameters `kp`, `ki` and `kd` were optimized using the Twiddle function at a constant speed of about 20 mps.
+2. In the second step, the parameter `kp` was optimized using the twiddle function at a constant speed of about 30 mps.
-3. The steering control parameters `kp`, `ki` and `kd` were optimized again with the Twiddle function at a constant speed of about 30 mps.
-4. Next, the parameters `k_cte`, `k_steer` and `k_speed` for controlling the speed were optimized using the Twiddle function.
-5. Finally, the twiddle function has been used to simultaneously optimize all the steering and speed control parameters.
+3. Next, the parameter `kd` was optimized by using the twiddle function.
+I omitted the parameter `ki` because it does not matter here.
+4. Finally, I have activated the speed controller to dynamically adjust the speed to the steering deflection.
+As a result, the car will run on straight sections at a higher speed while the speed is correspondingly reduced in curves.
+Here, a good result has already been achieved with the initial values.

 **Final Parameters:**